mike1808/mueller/README.md

 # mueller

-Simple demonastration of [Muller's Recurrence](http://latkin.org/blog/2014/11/22/mullers-recurrence-roundoff-gone-wrong/) problem which demonstartes the floating point roundoff errors.
+Simple demonastration of [Muller's Recurrence](http://latkin.org/blog/2014/11/22/mullers-recurrence-roundoff-gone-wrong/) problem which shows the floating point roundoff errors.

 ## Use